 The following parameters may be set in the same way as other parameters (in the properties file or the Tomcat context file).
 You can also set the parameters in the Database (p.
-56) tab of the Setup (p.
-53) GUI.
+57) tab of the Setup (p.
+54) GUI.

-'''

-datasource.type=JNDI # type of Datasource; must be set, because the default value datasource.jndiName=jdbc/clover_server # JNDI location of DB Datasource; the default value is java:c jdbc.dialect=org.hibernate.dialect.PostgreSQLDialect # Set the dialect according to DB which Datasource is connect # The correct dialect can be found in the examples of DB confi
+''' datasource.type=JNDI # type of Datasource; must be set, because the default value datasource.jndiName=jdbc/clover_server jdbc.dialect=org.hibernate.dialect.PostgreSQLDialect # Set the dialect according to DB which DataSource is connect The correct dialect can be found in the examples of DB conf '''

-'''

 Since the DB connection contains sensitive information (e.g. username, password, etc.), CloverDX provides the JNDI Encryption (p.
-74) feature.
+76) feature.

-The resource configuration may also be added to the context file [Tomcat_home]/conf/Catalina/localhost/clover.xml.
+The resource configuration may also be added to the context file [Tomcat\home]/conf/Catalina/localhost/clover.xml.